Work Opportunities for International Students

 Work/Study program on campus

-There are over 1,900 student jobs available on campus every year, giving you the chance to start your career while studying!
+There are 1,900 student jobs available on campus every year, giving all York students the chance to start their careers while they're still studying!
 To be eligible, international students must meet the following requirements: